Introduction to Social CRM

 It must be a dream of any customer-centric company to have a magic crystal ball that helps predict the changes in customer behavior and expectations.
 In reality, it is quite a challenge to predict where, when, and how these changes are going to take place.

 Sales, marketing, and customer service are the subject areas where businesses witness continuous innovation in order to get a bigger piece of the pie.

 Customer Relationship Management (CRM) has evolved from on-premise customer driven solution and live-chat system to cloud-based on-demand software with social media, analytics, and mobile integration.
 By embracing social media as an integral part of the system, CRM has now become smarter than ever.
 It helps businesses to stay in touch with their customers and prospects by following them, listening to their conversations over social media, and engaging with them in real-time without leaving the CRM.
 This fusion of CRM with social media is known as “Social CRM”.

 Perhaps, Social CRM is indeed a magic crystal ball of the 21st century that businesses have been dreaming about.
-This next generation CRM involves an active participation in social media conversations from social platforms like Facebook, LinkedIn, Twitter, Instagram, etc. in an effort to convert those leads into sales.
+This next-generation CRM involves active participation in social media conversations from social platforms like Facebook, LinkedIn, Twitter, Instagram, etc. in an effort to convert those leads into sales.

-The answer to why business should consider integrating CRM with social media is endless.
-Let’s have a glimpse into benefits of social CRM integration.
+The answer to why businesses should consider integrating CRM with social media is endless.
+Let’s have a glimpse into the benefits of social CRM integration.

 Powerful Weapon to Nurture Leads & Maximize Conversion